Wednesday, 18 December 2024

 The Internet Archive, famous for its Wayback Machine, has been the victim of a cyberattack, leaving the personal information of more than 31 million users exposed.
 The nonprofit organisation, which preserves and archives web pages, now faces a challenging recovery after a serious breach compromised its systems.

 On October 9, visitors to the Internet Archive’s website were met with an unsettling pop-up message alerting them to a security breach.
 A hacker group, SN_BlackMeta, has claimed responsibility for the attack.
-They announced their success on the social media platform (formerly known as Twitter), boasting about a series of “highly successful attacks” on the archive.
+They announced their success on the platform X (formerly known as Twitter), boasting about a series of “highly successful attacks” on the archive.

 This attack exposed key personal data, including email addresses, screen names, and bcrypt-hashed passwords.
 While the passwords remain encrypted, experts advise caution, as even encrypted information can be exploited if not properly protected.